antarctica/icebox/README.md

 ## Credits

-For TwIceBox:
+For IceBox 2.0.0:

 **Author**: British Antarctic Survey
 **Developer**: Thomas Zwagerman

-This is a complete rewrite of the original application.
-For the legacy Electron ASPeCt IceBox version:
+This is a refactor of the original IceBox v1.8.4.
+For the legacy electron-based version:

 **Original Application**: ASPeCt IceBox
 **Original Author**: Australian Antarctic Division